-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and groundwater wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and in some cases radioactive materials, and can pick up substances resulting from the presence of animals or human activity.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and in some cases radioactive materials, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include:

-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife; - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming; - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses; - Organic chemical contaminants, including synthetic & volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff and septic systems; and - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife; - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming; - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses; - Organic chemical contaminants, including synthetic & volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff and septic systems; - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.

 In order to ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
 Federal Drug Administration (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
+Some people may be more vulnerable to contaminants in drinking water than the general population.